Local schoolchildren at Yaramoko village near Appian portfolio company Roxgold (West African gold producer)

 Should you wish to make contributions alongside the Fund or learn more about our activities, please email: email@example.com.

 In 2019, the Trustees of the Appian Way Charitable Foundation unanimously decided to focus the charity’s activities on educational projects.
 To this end, the Trustees agreed to support a teacher training initiative in the Alagoas region of Brazil.
 This programme is being developed in conjunction with UNEAL, the State University of Alagoas, and Educando, a well-established charity with the mission to transform the education of Latin American youth.
-The AWCF is working with these two organizations to create a bespoke training programme for teachers in Alagoas in the STEM methodology with the aim of rolling out the programme in February 2020.
-The programme is scheduled to initially last around 18-24 months and will benefit thousands of students in the region.
+The AWCF is working with these two organizations to create a bespoke training programme for teachers in Alagoas in the STEAM methodology.
+A pilot is being developed which will be rolled out to 5 schools in Alagoas to begin with, with the prospect of expanding the programme to additional schools in the region.
+At a later state, it is planned to roll out the programme with Educando and a regional partner in Bahia.

 The AWCF also supported the Golang Education Outreach initiative with a grant.
 Golang Education Outreach is a charity working with underprivileged children in Honeydew, South Africa.
 The charity’s vision is to uplift and enhance the educational journeys of underprivileged and vulnerable children.
 Since its inception in 2002, Golang Education Outreach has benefitted hundreds of students and is currently supporting around 300 children in pre-schools and aftercare centres and through high school youth programmes.